IamGiel/node-odata-queries/readme.md

 ## ENTITY SKILLS vs TRIGGER SKILLS

-ENTITY SKILLS are NLP entities that targets a specific Datahub Resource API DB entity.
+ENTITY SKILLS are NLP entities that targets a specific Datahub Resource API DB fields.
 For example,
   - `datetimeV2` = is mapped to `actual_period` (a DH field).
 We then collect the value of the dates.
   - `geographyV2` = is mapped to `location_name` (a DH field).
 We then collect the value of the location.
   - `categoryName_v2` and `categoryNameEntity` = are mapped to `category_name` and `sub_category_name` respectively.
 We collect its value.